w3c/verifiable-credentials/admin/CR-cid-Dec-2024/Approval_request.md

 # Implementation

-Since the CID specification is a generalization of the DID specification, the [test suite results for the DID v1.0 Recommendation](https://w3c.github.io/did-test-suite/) prove that the features in this specification are implementable.
+Since the CID specification is a generalization of the DID specification, the [test suite results for the DID v1.0 Recommendation](https://w3c.github.io/did-test-suite/) proves that the features in this specification are implementable.
 There were 51 implementations of the DID v1.0 specification.
 Since using an HTTPS URL vs. a DID was effectively the only significant change to the specification, proving that level of conformance was deemed trivial (as a valid DID is a valid URL).
 Additionally, the [VC Data Integrity implementation reports](https://w3c.github.io/vc-data-integrity/implementations/) and the [VC JOSE COSE implementation reports](https://w3c.github.io/vc-jose-cose-test-suite/) further prove conformance as they require controlled identifier documents / decentralized identifier documents to function.

 # Patent disclosures